awood/salmon/README.md

 * `name`: the name to use for this container
 * `destination`: the file path that the container will be written to
 * `subvolume`: instructs Salmon to create a Btrfs sub-volume for this container
+* `repos`: DNF repo definitions to pull content from
+* `packages`: packages to install into the container.
+You can also include a URL to an RPM and that DNF will grab it and install it.

+There are also some optional settings:
 * `disable_securetty`: instructs Salmon to remove `/etc/securetty` from the
   finished container so that `machinectl login` will work.
 Esentially a clumsy workaround for [this issue](https://github.com/systemd/systemd/issues/852).
   If you do not set this setting to True explicitly, Salmon will **not** remove `/etc/securetty`.
-* `repos`: DNF repo definitions to pull content from
-* `packages`: packages to install into the container.
-You can also include a URL to an RPM and that DNF will grab it and install it.
+* `root_password`: what to set the container's root password to.
+You may provide a plaintext string, a [modular crypt format](https://pythonhosted.org/passlib/modular_crypt_format.html) style string (i.e. what `passwd` generates), False for no password at all, or null to leave the file untouched.

 The `repos` section can have multiple sub-sections.
 Each sub-section should be a repo ID and then underneath that repo ID, you may define any option that DNF